December 4, 2024

 One brand that shouldn’t be overlooked in this area is Marvel.
 It is highly specific in that it features a simple font and an easily created one-colored background.
 It’s precisely that simplicity that allows for additional experimentation, as illustrated below:

 More complex designs are known to evolve.
 The trick is in keeping them recognizable.
 When you create an image, you are also creating its specific style.
-One way to go about it is to do what Starbucks has done: adding slight changes over time but retaining the original shape and style.
+One way to do it is to do what Starbucks has done: adding slight changes over time but retaining the original shape and style.

 Selecting a thoughtful color palette and appropriate shapes is essential, as these elements should evoke the desired emotions and resonate with your target audience.